Thoresby Hall, Nottinghamshire – Review

 by Matt Callard

-221 rooms – all full.
-Whatever Thoresby Hall, or rather Warner Leisure’s marketing team do, they clearly do it right.
+There are 221 rooms at Thoresby Hall – all full.
+Whatever Warner Leisure’s marketing team do, they clearly do it right.

 The answer, actually, is quite a bit.